sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 * A profoundly leaky knowledge acquisition system where entire PhDs worth of data can be lost and rendered useless when a student leaves a lab and no one remembers how to access the data or how it's formatted.
 * The inevitability of continual replication crises because it is often literally impossible to replicate an experiment that is done on a rig that was built one time, used entirely in-lab code, and was never documented
+* Outside of increasingly archaic PDFs distributed by already archaic journals, the need to rely on communication platforms and knowledge systems that weren't designed to, and don't come close to satisfying the needs of scientific communication.
+In the absence of some generalized means of knowledge organization, scientists ask the void (Twitter) for advice or guidance from anyone that algorithmically stumbles by.
+The highest we can aspire is to make a Slack about something, which even if it reaches the rare escape velocity of participation to make it useful, is incapable of producing a public, durable, and cumulative resource: and so the questions will be asked again... and again...
 * A perhaps doomed intellectual endeavor[^solaris] as we attempt to understand the staggering complexity of the brain by peering at the brain through the pinprickiest peephole of just the most recent data you or your lab have collected rather than being able to index across all relevant data from not only your lab, but all other labs that have measured the same phenomena.
 The unnecessary reduplication of experiments becomes not just a methodological limitation, but an ethical catastrophe as researchers have little choice but to abandon the elemental principle of sacrificing as few animals as possible to understand a phenomenon.
 * A hierarchy of prestige that devalues the labor of multiple groups of technicians, animal care workers, and so on.
 Authorship is the coin of the realm, but many researchers that do work fundamental to the operation of science only receive the credit of an acknowledgement.
 We need a system to value and assign credit for the immense amount of technical and practical knowledge and labor they produce.